linode/docs/docs/databases/mariadb/mariadb-setup-debian.md

 author:
   name: Linode Community
   email: docs@linode.com
-description: 'Install and configure the MariaDB database server on Debian 9.'
+description: 'This guide shows how to install and configure the MariaDB database server on Debian 9.'
+og_description: 'MariaDB is a robust, scalable and reliable SQL Server that can serve as a drop-in replacement for MySQL.
+This guide shows how to install and configure it on Debian 9.'
 keywords: ["mariadb", "debian 9", "debian", "database", "mysql"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
-aliases: ['/docs/databases/mariadb/mariadb-setup-debian']
+aliases: ['databases/mariadb/mariadb-setup-debian/']
 modified: 2017-11-22
 contributor:
     name: Nashruddin Amin